 Ranger Rick Kids’ Guide to Camping: All you need to know about having fun in the outdoors

 The more you learn about camping, the more fun you’ll have on your next camping adventure.
-So read the book, and then head for the great outdoors and use the compass to help you find your way.
+So read the book, head for the great outdoors, and use the compass to help you find your way.
 Happy camping!